PCWCFA/crypto_valuations_public/README.md

 evaluate.
 2) crypto_valuations.py: This is the script that the xlwings plugin's Run main button will call.
-3) coinmarketcap.py: This script calls the Coinmarketcap API to get the market capitalization and fully-diluted market capitalization.
+3) coinmarketcap.py: This script calls the Coinmarketcap API to get the market capitalization and fully-diluted market capitalization and updates the MC and FDMC for all Coinmarketcap listings.
-4) defillama.py: This script interacts with Defillama's API to get the TVL of chains and protocols.
-5) configs.py: This script contains the configurations for DEV_MODE, DATA_FILE_PATH, and UNIT.
+4) configs.py: This script contains the configurations for DEV_MODE, DATA_FILE_PATH, and UNIT.
-6) main.py: This file is for running the Python code without Excel for development and debugging.
+5) main.py: This file is for running the Python code without Excel for development and debugging.
-7) keys.py: This script contains the API keys.
+6) keys.py: This script contains the API keys.
 For now, it is just the CMC_API_KEY.
 Note that this file is not checked into the repository.
 The user will have to rename keys_sample.py to keys.py and place his own CMC API key.
-8) keys_sample.py: This is the file that is to be renamed by the user to keys.py.
+7) keys_sample.py: This is the file that is to be renamed by the user to keys.py.
-9) cmc_api.py: This script updates the Coinmarketcap reference data in the crypto_valuations.xlxs cmc_ids tab.
+8) cmc_api.py: This script updates the Coinmarketcap reference data in the crypto_valuations.xlxs cmc_ids tab.
-10) defillama_slugs.py: This script updates the Defillama protocol reference data in the crypto_valuations.xlsx Dictionary tab.
+9) defillama_slugs.py: This script matches the Defillama reference data to the Coinmarketcap reference data in crypto_valuations.xlsx's cmc_id tabs and also updates the TVL for all Defillama listings.

 ## Installation
 ### Pre-requisites